sachinz25/state-finance/README.md

 - **Ministry of Finance, Government of India**
  ```
 UNSTARRED QUESTION NO. 999 in RAJYA SABHA
-TO BE ANSWERED ON TUESDAY 26th July, 2022
+ANSWERED ON TUESDAY 26th July, 2022
 “Allocation of funds in devolution schemes of Finance Commission and GST”

--ANSWER by
+-ANSWERED by
 THE MINISTER OF STATE IN THE MINISTRY OF FINANCE
 (SHRI PANKAJ CHAUDHARY)
  ```